-NOTE: Do check ahead when planning your rv destination at a state park; many states are closing some of their parks due to the current budgeting problems.
+NOTE: Do check ahead when planning your rv destination at a state park; many states are closing some of their parks due to budgeting problems.
 Also, parks in the most popular areas are apt to be booked well ahead.

 Most of the time I enjoy traveling alone but there are other options available and there are definitely times I would feel more comfortable choosing one of them.
 Check these other possibilities at RV Tours and Caravans.